 For completeness, we also consider a case in which households underreact to idiosyncratic shocks.
-In particular, we set $\tilde{\rho}e = 0.95$ and, thus, $\tilde{\rho}e < \rho_e$.
-The black-dashed-dotted line in Figure 4 shows that also in this case, our main results remain very robust and the quantitative differences to our baseline model are small.
+In particular, we set $\tilde{\rho}e = 0.95$ and, thus, $\tilde{\rho}e < \rho_e$ .
+The black-dashed-dotted line in Figure 11 shows that also in this case, our main results remain robust and the quantitative differences to our baseline model are small.
 Qualitatively, the effectiveness of forward guidance is now a bit less dampened consistent with our intuition above: as households underestimate the persistence of their idiosyncratic productivity, they are more eager to precautionary save and, thus, they react stronger to the relaxation in their precautionary savings risk induced by news about future interest rate decreases.
-We also run a robustness check with an even more extreme degree of underreaction towards individual news ($\tilde{\rho}e = 0.85$, not shown) and we find that even in this case, the forward guidance puzzle remains solved.
+We also run a robustness check with an even more extreme degree of underreaction towards individual news ( $\tilde{\rho}e = 0.85$ , not shown) and we find that even in this case, the forward guidance puzzle remains solved.

-The take-aways from this section are that our results are robust to allowing for households to deviate from rational expectations about their idiosyncratic risk and that in the probably empirically-relevant case of overreaction, the effects of forward guidance are even further dampened.
+To sum it up, our results are robust to allowing for households to deviate from rational expectations about their idiosyncratic risk and that in the probably empirically-relevant case of overreaction, the effects of forward guidance are even further dampened.